swethaaj/truck-hub-datastructure/README.md

 	For the getByLOcationID service, this controller queries the data from the mapByLocationID and retrieves the data.

-	For the getByBlock service, the controller querires the data from mapByBlock and gets all the locationIds for that block and iterats obver this locationID to get the 	  	  truckInfo from mapByLocationID Map.
+	For the getByBlock service, the controller queries the data from mapByBlock and gets all the locationIds for that block and iterats obver this locationID to get the 	  	  truckInfo from mapByLocationID Map.

 -	TruckInfo.java	is the Entity File for the each Truck.